-1.3.
 Control activities

 The purpose of control activities is to prevent, detect and correct any errors and irregularities, including fraud.
 Control activities are integrated into the group's accounting and reporting systems and financial reporting procedures.

 The closing of the interim financial statements follows a detailed plan and comprises, among other things, the reconciliation of significant financial items such as reconciliation of wages and salaries, bank accounts, receivables, payables and inventories.
-Moreover, all companies report monthly to a global consolidation system which contributes to correct and complete financial reporting.
-The company's assets are protected against losses and misappropriations through preventive and investigative controls and procedures.
+All the group's companies globally report monthly financial data and comments to a central consolidation system, which contributes to ensuring correct and complete financial reporting to the group management.
+For this purpose, financial controlling is performed of the reported financial data with a view to carrying out any preventive and diagnostic controls required to protect the company's assets against loss and misappropriation.